peterzkanderson-dot/cloud-fullstack-project/README.md

 ## Technologies Used

-Here will be using a verity of tools to complete our project.
+Here will be using a variety of tools to complete our project.

 - AWS EC2 (cloud hosting)
 - Docker (containerization)